Wix vs Shopify vs Squarespace — The Essential Comparison

 Wix provides a more comprehensive customer support offering than Shopify and Squarespace, giving you access to phone support, live chat and email support.

-(Both Shopify and Squarespace limit you to chat and email support).
+(On its non-enterprise plans, Shopify and Squarespace limit you to chat and email support).

 The Wix help center